calmm-js/documentation/introduction-to-calmm.md

 result <value:current> [ { x: 1 }, 2, [ 3 ] ]
 ```

 Phew!
-This might seem overwhelming at first, but the `K` combinator gives us a
+This might be overwhelming at first, but the `K` combinator gives us a
 lot of leverage to reduce boilerplate and also helps by avoiding some
 unnecessary updates.
 The Kefir based implementation of `K` is actually
 carefully optimized for space.
 For example, `K(x, f)`, which, assuming `x` is a